minkphp/docs/guides/session.rst

 =======================

 In Mink, the entry point to the browser is called the session.
-Think about it as being your browser window (some drivers even allow to deal with switching tabs).
+Think about it as being your browser window (some drivers even let you switch tabs!).

-The first thing to do with your session is to start it.
+First, start your session (it's like opening your browser tab).
 Nothing can be done with it before starting it.

 .. code-block:: php